 - Remove collinearity: It will over-fit the data when we have highly correlated input variables.

 Linear regression is a tool accustomed to analyzing the relationship between the variables but it is not applicable practically.
-In this article, we have discussed, About regression and its types What is a regression model and how is it selected?
-Example of linear regression.
-Uses of linear regression Steps for implementing the statistical regression and Advantages and disadvantages of linear regression.
+In this article, we have seen, about regression and its types what is a regression model and how is it selected? example of linear regression.
+Uses of linear regression steps for implementing the statistical regression and advantages and disadvantages of linear regression.

 This is a guide to Regression in Machine Learning.
-Here we discuss an introduction, types of Regression examples and implementing it with advantages and disadvantages.
+Here we discuss the introduction, types of regression examples and implementing it with advantages and disadvantages.
 You can also go through our other related articles to learn more –